 The Committee may recommend Integrated Co-Teaching for students who demonstrate academic needs that require globalized support during instruction and cannot be served in a supplemental pull-out service such as Learning Resource Center (Resource Room).
 These needs can stem from a Learning Disability, Speech and Language Impairment, Autism, or another health impairment.
 These students must also be able to work in small groups and maintain their behavior, when given appropriate accommodations, in a way that allows the class to function for all students present.

 The Committee may recommend the Bridge Program for students whose academic needs require more intensive intervention, and are beyond the ability of teachers to differentiate for in a larger setting, but would still benefit from intellectual and social integration with non-classified students.
 These needs can stem from a Learning Disability, Speech and Language Impairment, Autism, or another health impairment.

 What training is provided to general and special education teachers and aides involved in the program?

-In addition to the work of Susan Goodman, Teacher-in-Charge of Special Programs, who acts as the programs’ administrator, the District employs a consultant whose focus is to help train and advise the teachers in all of our inclusive programs.
+In addition to the work of Ms. Dana Khani, Teacher-in-Charge of Special Programs, who acts as the programs’ administrator, the District employs a consultant whose focus is to help train and advise the teachers in all of our inclusive programs.
 Teachers receive both “in-service” training days and, most importantly, regular consulting sessions in their classes with our consultant.
-These consultancies are reinforced by Ms. Goodman between visits.
-The aides involved in the program also receive training from our consultant, behaviorists, teachers, and Ms. Goodman throughout the year.
+These consultancies are reinforced by Ms. Khani between visits.
+The aides involved in the program also receive training from our consultant, behaviorists, teachers, and Ms. Khani throughout the year.